---json-help
+--json-help[=version]

-Describe the format of the JSON output by writing to standard output a JSON object with the same structure with the same keys as the JSON generated by qpdf.
+Describe the format of the corresponding version of JSON output by writing to standard output a JSON object with the same structure as the JSON generated by qpdf.
 In the output written by --json-help, each key's value is a description of the key.
-The specific contract guaranteed by qpdf in its JSON representation is explained in more detail in the QPDF JSON.
+The specific contract guaranteed by qpdf in its JSON representation is explained in more detail in the qpdf JSON.
+The default version of help is version 2, as with the --json flag.